eastlondoner/vibe-tools/README.md

 #### Model Selection

-The `browser` commands support different AI models for processing.
+The `browser` commands support different AI models for processing from multiple providers (Anthropic, OpenAI, Gemini, OpenRouter).
 You can select the model using the `--model` option:

 ```bash
 # Use gpt-4o